 Environmental Impact Meets Financial Performance

 The idling trucks are not only inefficient; they are a liability to the environment.
-A fleet of 200 cars that idles 2 hours per day releases 4.9 million pounds of CO2 annually through idling alone.
-With 40 percent less idle time, we can eliminate almost 2 million pounds of emissions, save most of our fuel expenses, and increase engine life.
-With the ESG commitments being contractualized, queue intelligence becomes an operational upgrade turned into a competitive differentiator, ensuring both the margin protection and brand image.
+A fleet of 200 cars that idles 2 hours per day releases 4.9 million pounds of CO2 every year through idling alone.
+With 40 percent less idle time, we can save most of our fuel expenses, and increase engine life.
+With ESG commitments, queue intelligence becomes an operational upgrade.
+It turns into a competitive differentiator.
+This ensures both margin protection and a strong brand image.

 -